vitapoon/NHL_Final-Project/README.md

 # NHL_Final Project

+## Team Roles
+Due to my persional issue, I work on my project on my own.

 ## Project Goal

 My goal is to determine if there is any correlation between our features(shot_type,home_goals,away_goals,key plays(goal,shot,hits...)) selected and if teams are successful or in not making the goal or win.
 If there is a correlation, I would like to see what other features from different data not in our current set have a strong correlation to the win result output such as advanced play metrics.
 I selected this topic because I want to see what the potential outcomes are based on the data we have chosen.
 Furthermore, I feel that based on this data I can predict how certain teams will perform by the shot type, key stats they creat and if there is  home advantage.